-Our approach is also informed by research conducted by Bristol University on best practise in sex and relationships education.
-For example:
+Our approach is informed by research conducted by Bristol University on best practise in sex and relationships education.
+Their findings include:

 - Staff delivering SRE should be trained educators, have expertise in sexual health, be sex-positive and enthusiastic about delivering SRE.
 1